 800 Benvenuto Ave, Brentwood Bay, BC V8M 1J8

 With a touch of romance and nostalgia, the outdoor rink at Butchart Gardens is an always popular winter activity of South Islanders.
 Skating on the 5,000 square foot rink underneath beautiful twinkling lights is hands down, one of the best ways to spend a wintery night in Greater Victoria.
 While guests at any of the beautiful EMR Sidney properties are only a fifteen minute drive away from this beloved pastime, anyone staying on the South Island should put this at the top of their list!

 If you’re on Vancouver Island and want to get a little time on the ice without a massive drive, there are lots of amazing local rinks that are a great option.
 Local arenas on the Island are a real slice of Canadiana, hubs of the community and usually have lots of drop-in options, skate rentals and super friendly staff.

 This beloved rink has seen countless hockey games over the years and is a staple in the community.
-If you’re at Kye Bay Beach House and want to go skating, this is the place to be!
-On your way out, check out the aviation displays!
+Plus, you can check out the aviation displays!

 Skiing & Snowboarding